MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsCloseOperation.md

 ## Description

 Close the operation, freeing any tracking resources associated with the operation.
+If the operation is in progress it will be cancelled.
+An operation can be closed from within a callback.

 ## Syntax